crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 • **Connectivity testing/troubleshooting** (basic netadmin) using such tools/technologies as ping, traceroute, whois, nslookup, dig, netstat, nbtstat, arp, and syslog.

-• **Network availability monitoring** (part of Network Management System) to determine the availability of network resources to users, using such tools as Big Brother, OpenNMS, and Nagios.
+• **Network availability monitoring** (part of Network Management System) to determine the availability of network resources to users, using such tools as Big Brother, OpenNMS, and Nagios/Icinga.
 Network availability monitoring is "the concept of observing, measuring, and comparing the performance of a computer network using both technology and personnel".
 The purpose of network availability monitoring is "to detect faults within a network and ensure steady network operations" (Deveriya, 2005, p.
 270).

 Typically, a network-monitoring system is comprised of Windows- or UNIX-based network-ready computers loaded with network-monitoring software.
 The network-monitoring system polls the monitored nodes at regular intervals to determine the overall health of the network and its components.
 Based on the polled results, the network-monitoring system generates alerts.
 These alerts can be e-mailed, sent through pager messages, or relayed through a web page.
 The network-monitoring system also stores the historical data for reporting and trending.
 (Deveriya, 2005, p.
 270)

 Key concepts related to network availability monitoring include SLAs (Service-Level Agreements), MTTR (mean time to repair), and Five Nines.

-• **Network performance monitoring** (part of NMS) to determine the adequacy of key performance parameters of network devices and links, using such tools as MRTG, Cacti, and Nagios.
+• **Network performance monitoring** (part of NMS) to determine the adequacy of key performance parameters of network devices and links, using such tools as MRTG, Cacti, and Nagios/Icinga.
 Network performance monitoring is "the process of collecting, storing, and analyzing network statistics" (Deveriya, 2005, p.
 314).

 Typically, performance-monitoring systems use the Simple Network Management Protocol (SNMP) to communicate with the monitored hosts.
 Using SNMP, the performance-monitoring system regularly polls the monitored hosts and collects performance-parameter samples.
 The samples are then stored in a central database for analysis and reporting, such as historical trending.
 (Deveriya, 2005, p.
 314)